dpawlows/ComputationalPhysics/lessons/L6/latex.rst

 -------

 The use of figures is much the same as tables from Latex’s point of view.
 The only difference is that Latex alone isn’t capable of handling and interpreting graphics files without the use of additional packages.
-I’ve mentioned one of the most widely used packages already: ``graphics``.
-You tell Latex that you want to use this pack- ages by including it in the Latex document preamble like so: ``\usepackage{graphics}``.
-The graphics packages can handle almost any type of image, i.e., pdf, jpg, bmp, png, etc. One notable exception is ps, or postscript files.
+I’ve mentioned one of the most widely used packages already: ``graphicx``.
+You tell Latex that you want to use this pack- ages by including it in the Latex document preamble like so: ``\usepackage{graphicx}``.
+The graphicx packages can handle almost any type of image, i.e., pdf, jpg, bmp, png, etc. One notable exception is ps, or postscript files.
 These are commonly produced on unix-like systems.
-There are a variety of unix tools available that will convert ps to other standard file types such as imagemagick (a common unix utilities)
+There are a variety of unix tools available that will convert ps to other standard file types such as imagemagick (a common unix utility).

-So, here we’ll just focus on the use of graphics.
 Again, when you use a figure, Latex wants to create a float object.
 This is accomplished using the figure environment::

   \begin{figure}[htp]